-- On the NIS master server, add a password entry for the new user to the NIS password file (/etc/passwd by default).
-(See passwd(4), the Personal System Administration Guide, or the IRIX Advanced Site and Server Administration Guide for more information.) - 2.
-On the NIS master server, update the NIS passwd map on that system by entering:

-'''

-cd /var/yp

-./ypmake passwd

-'''

-- 3. If this user is to be a member of any netgroups, modify /etc/netgroups on the NIS master server (see "Using Netgroups" in this chapter). - 4.
-On the new user's system, modify /etc/passwd in one of these ways: - Add the same password entry as you added in instruction 1 in this section.
+- 1. On the NIS master server, add a password entry for the new user to the NIS password file (/etc/passwd by default).
+(See the passwd(4) reference page, the Personal System Administration Guide, or the book IRIX Admin: System Configuration and Operation for more information.) - 2.
+On the NIS master server, update the NIS passwd map on that system by entering - # cd /var/yp - # ./ypmake passwd - 3.
+If this user is to be a member of any netgroups, modify /etc/netgroups on the NIS master server (see "Using Netgroups" in this chapter). - 4.
+On the new user's system, modify /etc/passwd in one of these ways: - Add the same password entry as you added in step step 1 in this section.
 Duplicating the entry enables the user to log in when the network is down. - Add this password entry: